 These are some the most important books I have read, outlined and studied as I've grown as a writer since 1991, and I have all these in my library.
 I have put the best books in bold italics.
 All of these books have shaped me as a writer, but those whose influence have made the strongest impact on me as a writer are in bold and italics.
 Click on the picture of the book (above and below) OR click on the book's link (below) to learn more about the book.

-Haven't seen this version, but I think I might like it.
+Haven't seen BBC's 1974 David Copperfield, but I think I might like it.
 Thus far, every David Copperfield I've seen has failed to capture the novel.

-I dream about my book belonging to this list, when I'm finished!
+I dream about my Lusts & Acclaim belonging to this list of books for posterity, when I'm finished!
 I will put its cover here to inspire me to write for posterity.